The above picture is a stark reminder of the impact Crystal Palace's youth teams have had on the club over the last 65 years.

 The trio of players were separated by their ages - with Cannon at 25, Swindlehurst aged 23 and Sansom the youngest at 20 - but all shared a similar background in the Palace Academy.
 In fact, each of the three earned their first taste of truly testing football in the same competition: the FA Youth Cup.

 They would each go on to forge successful careers in south London and become highly respected footballers within SE25 and beyond.
-Before the next generation of Palace's prospects take on Wolves in the 2020 FA Youth Cup tonight, we've taken a look back at some of the brightest talents to have represented the club in the competition, putting them into a full starting XI.
+We've taken a look back at some of the brightest talents to have represented the club in the competition, putting them into a full starting XI.

 GK: David Fry